heshamahmed-3ddx/google-authz-3ddx/docs/vitepress/usage-guides.md

 ### 3. Permission-Based Navigation

-Routes are automatically filtered based on user groups:
+Routes are automatically filtered based on user groups.
+Both `NavigationSidebar` and `OverlaySidebar` use the same permission system:

 ```javascript
 // User with ['Finance22'] group sees: